-Regulation of the Council of Ministers of 18 January 2005 on the national emergency preparedness plan and the patterns of facility and regional emergency preparedness plans [issued on 18 January 2005, OJ (Dz.U.2005) no 20, item 169, last amendment in 2007, OJ (Dz.U.2007) no 131 item 912], defines the responsibilities, scope, requirements and general rules of cooperation in a case of radiation emergency.
+Regulation of the Council of Minister's of 18 January 2005 on the emergency plans for radiation emergency [issued on 18 January 2005, OJ (Dz.U.2005) no 20, item 169, last amendment in 2007, OJ (Dz.
+U. 2007) no 131 item 912], defines the responsibilities, scope, requirements and general rules of cooperation in a case of radiation emergency.
 According to this regulation, the plans on different levels (facility level, province level, national level) and appropriate emergency preparedness arrangements have to be prepared and maintained by the organizations and bodies responsible for directing actions aimed at eliminating the threat and its consequences, and in particular - for implementation of intervention measures in case of radiation emergency with consequences beyond the site where it has occurred.
-The same bodies are responsible for systematic testing of these plans and arrangements within the prescribed time-intervals as established by the Atomic Law for national level (Art.96) and by the regulation of the Council of Ministers on the national emergency preparedness plan and the patterns of facility and regional emergency preparedness plans for facility and province levels.
+The same bodies are responsible for systematic testing of these plans and arrangements within the prescribed time-intervals as established by the Atomic Law for national level (Art.96) and by the regulation of the Council of Minister's on the emergency plans for radiation emergency for facility and province levels.

-There are emergency plans for spent fuel and radioactive waste management facilities located at Świerk site and for the National Radioactive Waste Repository in Różan.
-The plans include internal (radiation protection and decontamination service) and external communication and cooperation (PAA President, Province Governor office and services, State Regional Sanitary Inspector, police, fire-department).
+There are emergency plans for spent fuel and radioactive waste management facilities localized at Świerk site and for the National Radioactive Waste Repository in Różan.
+The external transportation of radioactive waste is essential for these plans.
+The plans include internal (radiation protection and decontamination service) and external communication and cooperation (President of the PAA, Province Governor office and services, State Regional Sanitary Inspector, police, fire-department).

-The Atomic Law Act requires that during on-site radiation emergency, the actions aimed at the elimination of the threat and its consequences shall be directed by the facility head.
+The Atomic Law Act requires that during on-site radiation emergency, the actions aimed at the elimination of the threat and its consequences shall be directed by the facility manager.
 During radiation emergency on regional scale actions including intervention measures shall be directed by the governor of a province (Voivode) in co-operation with the proper State Regional Sanitary Inspector.
 On national level this is responsibility of the minister of internal affairs, with the PAA President's assistance.
-This minister is obliged by Law (Art.96.2 of Atomic Law) to perform exercise to test the national emergency plan at least once every 3 years.
-According to present requirements (Art.
-96.1 of Atomic Law, regulation of the Council of Ministers on the national emergency preparedness plan and the patterns of facility and regional emergency preparedness plans) the frequency of testing of the relevant plans at regional (provincial) and facility level must be established within each particular plan by the province governor or the head of the organizational entity respectively.
-Minimum testing frequency set by the mentioned regulation of the Council of Ministers is once every 3 years at regional (provincial) level and once every 2 years at facility level (once every 3 years for practices concerning X-ray devices).
+This minister is obliged by Law (Art.96.2 of Atomic Law) to perform exercise to test the national level radiation emergency preparedness plan at least once every 3 years.
+According to present requirements (Art.96.1 of Atomic Law, regulation of the Council of Minister's on the emergency plans for radiation emergency) the frequency of testing of the relevant plans at regional (provincial) and facility level must be established within each particular plan by the province governor or the facility manager respectively.
+Minimum testing frequency set by the regulation of the Council of Minister's on the emergency plans for radiation emergency is once every 3 years at regional (provincial) level and once every 2 years at facility level (once every 3 years for practices concerning X-ray devices).

 As there are no NPPs in Poland and other nuclear facilities are sited far from the national borders, it is rather unlikely that Poland could create immediate radiation threat to a neighbouring country.
-Also the NPPs in neighbouring countries are not located in the close vicinity to borders of Poland.
-However, appropriate arrangements have been made to ensure the adequate response to even very unlikely radiation emergency situation.
+Also the NPPs in neighbouring countries are not located in the close vicinity to Poland's borders.
+However appropriate arrangements have been made to ensure the adequate response to even very unlikely radiation emergency situation.
 According to the Atomic Law the PAA President is responsible for performing tasks concerning the assessments of national radiation situation in normal conditions and in radiation emergency situations, and the transmission of relevant information to appropriate authorities and to the general public.